 Closing thoughts on nootropic mushrooms

-In closing, I’m not sure how I feel about the whole shroom supplement world.
+In closing, I’m not sure how I feel about the shroom supplement world.

-The neurotrophic factor angle for Lion’s Mane is potentially promising for long term neurological health.
+The neurotrophic factor angle for Lion’s Mane is potentially promising for long term neurological health, or even as a short term performance booster.
 A solid study looking at users over a period of many years would be useful.
 I won’t be using Lion’s mane in Texas but will everywhere else.
-I had multiple positive to neutral experiences, and it absolutely did help me remember phone numbers and boost overall cognition.
+I had multiple experiences ranging from positive to neutral, and it absolutely did help me remember phone numbers and boost overall cognition.